Quality Street makes major change to iconic chocolates ahead of Christmas

 Quality Street has announced a major change to its famous chocolates ahead of the busy Christmas period.

-Nestle, the multinational food company behind the festive fan favourite, are to axe the iconic colourful wrappers in a bid of becoming more environmentally friendly.
+Nestle, the multinational food company behind the festive fan favourite, which has a major site in York, is to axe the iconic colourful wrappers in a bid of becoming more environmentally friendly.

 The bright packaging has coated the chocolates for 86 years and will now be replaced with recyclable wax paper.